 This situation was great for me because I could sign up last minute for a camp I knew I would be in town for, and if I decided to go to the beach instead of work, the company had no hard feelings.
 It’s a great way for a backpacker to earn a little cash on their way through Bangkok, plus all food, travel and accommodation are paid for while at camp.

 Other countries, such as Taiwan for example, are big on longer, summer camps, usually one or two months.
 They hire teachers for the duration and the pay is worthwhile, plus everything is included and you get to explore the country on your weekends.
+These are easier to sign up for before you go.

 Some agencies like to keep a handful of substitutes available for when their full-time teachers are sick, on holiday or on a visa run.
 Substituting is a great way to experience a variety of schools and have your travel and hotel expenses paid for, on top of your daily wage.
 This is what I spent the last two months doing in Thailand, and the reason I was able to get a one-month gig in a private primary school, and a one-week position in Trat Preschool.
 However, there are also options for daily substitutions and long-term, on call positions if you’re based in one location for the majority of your time.